Change of State

 A 200 g sample of a substance at its melting point is supplied with 66,000 J of heat, and only 150 g of it melts.
 What is the specific latent heat of fusion of the substance?

-True or False: The latent heat of vaporization is always greater than the latent heat of fusion for the same substance.
+Explain why the latent heat of vaporization is generally much higher than the latent heat of fusion for the same substance.